craghunath/Imagej_Mathematica-kinetics/README.md

 In mathematica all the data is processed and plotted.
   - Also the expected model is solved numerically plotted along with data.

+Further fit optimization and improvizations are done in Python using Numpy, Scipy and Matplotlib.